 R 1800 per person

 All 4x4's and Softroaders welcome

-This tour has been designed for the 4x4 enthusiast who wants to see the gems Botswana has to offer, but only has a short time to do it in.
+This Botswana 4x4 tour has been put together for the 4x4 enthusiast who wants to see the gems Botswana has to offer, but only has a short time to do it in.

 Our journey takes us through Botswana to the magnificent Makgadikgadi Pans, without a doubt, one of the highlights of any trip to Botswana.
 It is difficult to believe that millions of years ago, these pans were a sea filled with life, but today an ancient pebble beach bears testimony to that era.

 We will also be entering the gateway to the Okavango Delta at Maun, which provides an excellent base from which to explore the southern part of this beautiful area!

 Our adventure starts in South Africa where we travel in convoy from our meeting point, heading towards the Botswanan border which is formed by the mighty Limpopo River.
 Just over the border is our first night's camping stop, we’ll have our evening meal on the deck overlooking the river and from here we stand a real chance of seeing hippos and crocodiles.

 After breakfast with the monkeys, we make our way to Francistown where we will refuel and have a lunch break.
 After lunch we head to Mmatshumo village where we leave the tar behind, we head over Ntwetwe Pan, looking out for Springbok and Ostriches that roam freely.
 Thereafter we will enter the Sua Pan to reach Kubu Island which is a rock island with striking ancient baobab trees within this vast expanse of nothingness.
 Tonight we will enjoy our bush dinner in a 5billion star hotel.
 You can bring your own tent or we can provide one for your convenience.
 The isolation of Kubu Island absolutely renders a night sky that is something to behold.